trevorghess/movie-database/README.md

 Close and reopen your Powershell console to refresh the changed `PATH`.

 Navigate to `c:\`.
 The SQL Server installer can fail if the install path is too long.
-Entering into a local studio at `c:\users\administrators\sqlwebadmin` will result in a much longer install path than entering from `c:\sqlwebadmin`.
+Entering into a local studio at `c:\users\administrators\movie-database` will result in a much longer install path than entering from `c:\movie-database`.
 Clone this repo and `cd` into the top level directory:

 ```
 cd c:\